-- 4.9 We can recommend: - (a) a member do or refrain from doing anything necessary to address a systemic issue; and - (b) the telecommunications industry (or a segment of the industry) make improvements that deliver better outcomes to consumers and occupiers. - 4.10 We may publish our systemic issue recommendations, including the name of the relevant member.
+- 4.8 If we cannot resolve the systemic issue by agreement, we can recommend: - (a) a member does or refrains from doing anything necessary to address a systemic issue; and - (b) the telecommunications industry (or a segment of the industry) makes improvements that deliver better outcomes to consumers and occupiers.

+We will provide written reasons to the member.